🎈 Quick Answer

 The quieter reveals often land harder.
 Options:

-• Guests already seated, soft music playing — honoree walks in and has a moment to take in all the faces before anyone speaks
+- Guests already seated, soft music playing — the honoree walks in and has a moment to take in all the faces before anyone speaks

 The Biggest Mistakes When Planning a Surprise Party

-• The Group Chat.
-70% leak probability with 20 people.
+- The Group Chat.
+A 20-person group chat is very likely to leak.
 Use email or individual texts.
 Period.

 🎉 Quick Summary